k0perX-X/GRUB/README.md

 ## How to install
 There are two ways to install:
-  1. Download and run docker image (recommended)
+  1. Installation using docker (recommended)
-  2. Download the git and run it with flask
+  2. Installation without using docker

 ### Installation using docker